Are personal trainer roles intriguing to you?

 Younger, older, or different, the world could definitely use more personal trainers!

 You will gain the necessary experience and make of it what you can just the same.
+I do not think your opportunities as a personal trainer will be diminished if you start later in life.

 See Lori’s Story.